elamaranae/article-model-generator/README.md

 # Article Model Generator

 Article Model Generator for libcmark Markdown AST.
-You write your aricles or blogs in markdown and `amg` can convert them into JSON that you can use with frontend frameworks to render your article.
+You write your articles or blogs in Markdown and `amg` can convert them into JSON that you can use with frontend frameworks to render your article.

 ## Usage